Current Members

 B.S.
 Civil Engineering, Cal Poly, San Luis Obispo (’21)

-Jono studies nature based water infrastructure and the biogeochemical processes that control contaminant fate in engineered wetlands.
-His research focuses on horizontal levees treating municipal wastewater effluent and reuse concentrate, where he investigates how redox gradients and electron acceptor transitions govern sulfur cycling and trace metal retention.
-He combines porewater geochemistry, sequential extractions, and synchrotron based X-ray spectroscopy to link treatment performance to micron-scale mineral-metal interactions in sediments.
-His work informs the design of resilient systems for water reuse.
+Jono studies nature-based water infrastructure and the biogeochemical processes that control contaminant fate in engineered wetlands.
+His research focuses on horizontal levees treating municipal wastewater effluent and reuse concentrate, where he investigates how redox gradients and electron-acceptor transitions drive elemental cycling (Fe, S) and control the retention of trace metals (Cu, Ni, Zn).
+He combines field measurements of porewater and sediment geochemistry with synchrotron X-ray spectroscopy to connect treatment performance to micron-scale mineral–metal interactions in wetland sediments.
 Outside the lab, Jono enjoys practicing yoga, watching films, and reading.

 Postdoctoral Students